Falling Down: Contemporary

 Contemporary reviews of Falling Down were generally mixed to positive.

 Vincent Canby of The New York Times called it "the most interesting, all-out commercial American film of the year to date, and one that will function much like a Rorschach test to expose the secrets of those who watch it."
-Philip Thomas of Empire magazine wrote in his review of the film, "While the morality of D-Fens's methods are questionable, there's a resonance about his reaction to everyday annoyances, and Michael Douglas' hypnotic performance makes it memorable."
+Philip Thomas of Empire wrote in his review of the film: "While the morality of D-Fens's methods are questionable, there's a resonance about his reaction to everyday annoyances, and Michael Douglas' hypnotic performance makes it memorable."
 James Berardinelli wrote: "Falling Down is replete with gallows humor, almost to the point where it could be classified as a 'black comedy'."
 John Truby calls the film "an anti-Odyssey story" about "the lie of the American Dream".
-He adds, "I can't remember laughing so hard in a movie."
-Kenneth Turan of the Los Angeles Times wrote that "Falling Down encourages a gloating sense that we the long-suffering victims are finally getting our splendid revenge.
+He adds: "I can't remember laughing so hard in a movie."
+Kenneth Turan of the Los Angeles Times wrote: "Falling Down encourages a gloating sense that we the long-suffering victims are finally getting our splendid revenge.
 The ultimate hollowness of that kind of triumph reflects the shallowness of a film all too eager to serve it up."

 Roger Ebert, who gave the film a positive review at the time of its release, wrote:

-Some will even find it racist because the targets of the film's hero are African American, Latino, and Korean—with a few Whites thrown in for balance.
+Some will even find it racist because the targets of the film's hero are African American, Latino, and Korean—with a few whites thrown in for balance.
 Both of these approaches represent a facile reading of the film, which is actually about a great sadness, which turns into madness, and which can afflict anyone who is told, after many years of hard work, that he is unnecessary and irrelevant...
 What is fascinating about the Douglas character, as written and played, is the core of sadness in his soul.
 Yes, by the time we meet him, he has gone over the edge.
 But there is no exhilaration in his rampage, no release.
 He seems weary and confused, and in his actions he unconsciously follows scripts that he may have learned from the movies, or on the news, where other frustrated misfits vent their rage on innocent bystanders.

 The Washington Post writer Hal Hinson observed:

 This guy is you, the movie suggests, and if not you exactly, then maybe the guy you're one or two bad breaks from becoming.
 At one time or another, we've all thought these thoughts, and so when this downtrodden, laid-off, teed-off L.A. defense worker gets out of his car on a sweltering day in the middle of rush hour and decides he's not going to take any more, it comes as no surprise", adding "as he did in Fatal Attraction and Wall Street, Douglas again takes on the symbolic mantle of the Zeitgeist.
 But in Falling Down, he and Schumacher want to have their cake and eat it too; they want him to be a hero and a villain, and it just won't work.